ibizaman/selfhostblocks/modules/blocks/restic/docs/default.md

 Defined in [`/modules/blocks/restic.nix`](@REPO@/modules/blocks/restic.nix).

 This block sets up a backup job using [Restic][].
+It is heavily based on the nixpkgs Restic module.

 [restic]: https://restic.net/

 ## Provider Contracts {#blocks-restic-contract-provider}

 This block provides the following contracts: